Insulin Glargine and Lixisenatide

-Note: Discontinue therapy with lixisenatide or basal insulin prior to initiation of therapy.
+Note: Discontinue therapy with basal insulin or a GLP-1 agonist prior to initiation of the combination product.

-Patients naive to basal insulin or a GLP-1 agonist, or currently on a GLP-1 agonist or <30 units of basal insulin or on lixisenatide: Initial: 15 units (insulin glargine 15 units/lixisenatide 5 mcg) once daily.
+Patients naive to basal insulin or a GLP-1 agonist, or currently on a GLP-1 agonist or <30 units of basal insulin/day: 15 units (insulin glargine 15 units/lixisenatide 5 mcg) once daily.

-Patients inadequately controlled on 30 to 60 units of basal insulin/day, with or without a GLP-1 agonist: 30 units (insulin glargine 30 units/lixisenatide 10 mcg) once daily.
+Patients currently on 30 to 60 units of basal insulin/day, with or without a GLP-1 agonist: 30 units (insulin glargine 30 units/lixisenatide 10 mcg) once daily.

 Dose titration: Titrate the dosage upwards or downwards by 2 to 4 units (insulin glargine 2 to 4 units/lixisenatide 0.66 to 1.32 mcg) every week until the desired fasting plasma glucose is achieved; usual dosage range: 15 units (insulin glargine 15 units/lixisenatide 5 mcg) to 60 units (insulin glargine 60 units/lixisenatide 20 mcg)/day.
-Maximum dose: 60 units (insulin glargine 60 units/lixisenatide 20 mcg)/day
+Maximum dose: 60 units (insulin glargine 60 units/lixisenatide 20 mcg)/day.

 Refer to adult dosing; use with caution

-For SubQ use only.
+SubQ: For SubQ use only.
 Do not administer IM, IV, or via an insulin pump.
 Cold injections should be avoided.
 Inject into the abdomen, thigh, or upper arm.
 Rotate injection sites for each dose; do not use the same site for each injection to avoid lipodystrophy or localized cutaneous amyloidosis.
 Rotating from an injection site where lipodystrophy/cutaneous amyloidosis is present to an unaffected site may increase risk of hypoglycemia.
 Administer within one hour before the first meal of the day, preferably the same meal each day.
-If a dose is missed, resume with the next scheduled dose.
-Do not double dose or increase the dose to make up for the missed dose.
 Solution should appear clear and colorless; do not use if particulate matter or coloration is seen.
 Do not split the dose.
 Do not mix or dilute with any other insulin or solution.
 Prefilled pen dials in 1-unit increments.

-Individualized medical nutrition therapy (MNT) based on ADA recommendations is an integral part of therapy (ADA 2016b).
+Individualized medical nutrition therapy based on American Diabetes Association recommendations is an integral part of therapy.

 Prior to initial use, store pens refrigerated at 2°C to 8°C (36°F to 46°F).
 Do not freeze (discard if frozen).
 Protect from light.
-After initial use, store at room temperature <30°C (86°F) and use within 14 days.
+After initial use, store at room temperature <25°C (<77°F) and use within 28 days.
 Replace the pen cap after each use, do not store with needle attached.